ptabriz/ICC_2017_Workshop/README.md

 |:---:|:---:|

 ### Importing viewpoint shapefiles
-In this step we will import viewpoint locations as a point feature shapefile and will replace them with spheres to visualise observer location
+In this step we will import viewpoint locations as a point feature shapefile and will replace them with spheres to visualize observer location
 * Import viewpoint shape file
    * Go to __file__ > __import__ > __Shapefile__
-   * Browse workshop data directory, select *vpoint.shp* and click on __Import Shp__ .
-The shape import dialogue should appear in front of the GIS adoon interface.
+   * Browse workshop data directory, select *vpoints.shp* and click on __Import Shp__ .
+The shape import dialogue should appear in front of the GIS addon interface.
    * Activate “Elevation from field” and in field section select “height”
-   * Activate “Elevation from field” and in field section select “height”
    * Activate “Separate objects”
-   * Activate “Object from field” and in field section select “Name”, you should be able to see 4 the points on the surface and 4 objects added to the Outliner with the names *Viewshed_1, Viewshed_2,Viewshed_3, Viewshed_4*
+   * Activate “Object name from field” and in field section select “Name”, you should be able to see 4 the points on the surface and 4 objects added to the Outliner with the names *Viewshed_1, Viewshed_2,Viewshed_3, Viewshed_4*
+   * Select __OK__

 |![Blender Viewport](img/shape_import.JPG) <br> Blender Gis shape import dialogue|